Ali Farokhmanesh

 Ali Fredrick Farokhmanesh (علی فردریک فرخمنش, born April 16, 1988) is an American former professional basketball player and current head coach of the Colorado State Rams men's basketball team.

 Early life

-Farokhmanesh was born in Ogden, Utah to Mashallah Farokhmanesh and Cindy Frederick, then volleyball coaches for the Weber State Wildcats.
+Ali Fredrick Farokhmanesh was born on April 16, 1988 in Ogden, Utah, to Cindy (née Fredrick) and Mashallah Farokhmanesh.
+His father was born in Borujerd, Iran, and played for the Iranian men's national volleyball team before immigrating to the United States in 1977, where he continued to play and coach professionally.
+His mother is a Division I college volleyball coach.

 He spent much of his early life in Pullman, Washington, where his parents coached the Washington State Cougars women's volleyball team.

-As a child, he played both basketball and volleyball, but lost interest in volleyball, considering it to be too much of a feminine sport.
+As a child, Farokhmanesh played both basketball and volleyball but soon lost interest in the latter, as he viewed it as female-dominated.
 (Note: In the United States, volleyball as a high school sport is much more popular among girls than boys, with a 2022 survey noting an almost 7:1 ratio of female to male high school volleyball players.)

-In 2004, he moved to Iowa and attended West High School in Iowa City after his parents took a job coaching the Iowa Hawkeyes.
+In 2004, the family moved to Iowa after his parents took jobs coaching the Iowa Hawkeyes; he attended West High School in Iowa City.